Reviewing Svenska Cellulosa Aktiebolaget SCA (publ) (OTC:SCABY) & Koppers (NYSE:KOP)

 |5.33%

-This is a breakdown of recent ratings and recommmendations for Svenska Cellulosa Aktiebolaget SCA (publ) and Koppers, as provided by MarketBeat.com.
+This is a breakdown of current ratings and recommmendations for Svenska Cellulosa Aktiebolaget SCA (publ) and Koppers, as reported by MarketBeat.

 |Sell Ratings